LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • Climbing doesn’t halve your speed.
 • You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

+### Cruel

+*The challenges and struggles you’ve faced throughout your life have left you ruthless in combat, relishing in the pain you inflict.*
+• You have a number of cruelty points equal to your proficiency modifier.
+Once per turn, whenever you deal damage to a creature with an attack, you can spend one cruelty point to deal an additional 1d6 damage of the attack damage type to that creature.
+• You can also spend one cruelty point when you score a critical hit against a creature to regain 1d6 hit points.
+• While making a Charisma (Intimidation) check that involves inflicting pain, you can spend one cruelty point to gain advantage on the roll.
+• You regain your expended cruelty points when you finish a long rest.

 ### Dungeon Delver

 *Alert to the hidden traps and secret doors found in many dungeons, you gain the following benefits:*